mfgjwaterman/Packer/Readme.md

-# Packer – Unattended Windows Builds for Proxmox (and a bit of Linux)
+# Packer – Unattended Windows Builds for Hyper-v or Proxmox

 Update: 25-04-2026, added configurations for Hyper-v installations.